nawawi/docket-cache/readme.txt

 A file-based persistent WordPress Object Cache stored as a plain PHP code.

 == Description ==
 The Docket cache is a file-based persistent WordPress Object Cache that stored as a plain PHP code.
-Intends to provide as alternative options for who can't use Redis or Memcache server.
+Intends to provide as alternative options for who can't use Redis or Memcached server.

-Rather than using serialize and unserialize a PHP object to store into flat files.
+Rather than using [serialize](https://www.php.net/manual/en/function.serialize.php) and [unserialize](https://www.php.net/manual/en/function.unserialize.php) a PHP object to store into flat files.
 This plugin stores the data by converting the object into plain PHP code, resulting faster data retrieving and better performance with PHP OPCache enabled.

 Kindly, please refer to the WordPress documentation about [Object Cache](https://make.wordpress.org/hosting/handbook/handbook/performance/#object-cache).

 == Whay this plugin? ==
-When come to persistent Object Cache in WordPress, the most reliable solution is used with Redis or Memcache server.
+When come to persistent Object Cache in WordPress, the most reliable solution is used with [Redis](https://redis.io/) or [Memcached](https://memcached.org/) server.
 However, that solution is not available to low cost or shared hosting server.

 The only solutions is to store the object cache into a file-based.
 With WordPress, exporting the PHP object is not easy, most plugin that implements file-based solution will serialize and unserialize the object to store and retrieve the data.